 A municipal bond rating informs an investor of the relative safety level in investing in a particular bond.
 As shown in the chart above, the current bond rating for Park City is described as Top Quality; "Gilt-Edged" High Grade; Very Strong with the three major bond rating companies.
-In 2013 S&P raised our bond rating from AA to AA+.
+In 2013, S&P raised our bond rating from AA to AA+.
+In 2017, Moody's raised the G.O. rating to Aaa.
+The city maintained Aaa ratings from Moody's for 2018 bonds and AA+ from Fitch as well as AA- from S&P for the 2018 Sales Revenue bond.
+Source

-Park City bond ratings- Budget Documents 2000-2004, 1999 - Official Statement for 1999 issuance of G.O. bonds Bond Rating Scales- Zions Public Finance
+Park City bond ratings- Budget Documents 2000-2004, 1999 - Official Statement for 1999 issuance of G.O. bonds Bond Rating Scales-Zions Public Finance